has2k1/plotnine/doc/installation.rst

 .. code-block:: console

+    # Using pip
     $ pip install plotnine         # 1. should be sufficient for most
-    $ pip install plotnine[all]   # 2. includes extra/optional packages
+    $ pip install 'plotnine[all]'  # 2. includes extra/optional packages

+    # Or using conda
+    $ conda install -c conda-forge plotnine

-The second command also installs packages that are required for some specific functionality that may not be frequently used.
+The second pip command also installs packages that are required for some specific functionality that may not be frequently used.
 Those packages
 are: